 Have momos or thukpa or have fish delicacies prepared to beat the cold or the lovely alu dum, Darjeeling is a food haven for its fusion of Bengali, British and North-Eastern influence.
 Try the quaint little cafes for delightful French and British foods that look like tongue twisters on the menu and taste like bites of heaven in the mouth.
 Delightful experience for all, food-wise!
 Also, if you love tea, look no further!
 Darjeeling not only owns acres of tea gardens, but also loves connoisseurs of good tea!

 Assam Laksa FTW.
 If you have a thing for non vegetarian food and if you like Tibetan and Chinese influences, Assam is worth travelling to.
-Good and inexpensive fish are widely available here and food never ceases to delight!
+Good and inexpensive fish are widely available here and food in India never ceases to delight!
 If there's one journey worth taking for food, it is this!